Monk Eastman: Military service

-After the United States entered World War I in 1917, the 42-year-old Eastman decided to join the army.
+After the United States entered World War I in 1917, the 42-year-old Eastman decided to join the Army.
 During his military physical, the doctor observed all the knife and bullet scars on Eastman's body and asked him which wars he had been in.
 Eastman replied, "Oh!
 A lot of little wars around New York."
 He served in France with "O'Ryan's Roughnecks," the 106th Infantry Regiment of the 27th Infantry Division.

 Final years and death

-After his discharge from the army, Eastman quickly returned to a life of petty crime.
+After his discharge from the Army, Eastman quickly returned to a life of petty crime.
 One of his partners was Jerry Bohan, a corrupt Prohibition agent.
 On the morning of December 26, 1920, Eastman and Bohan met with other men at the Bluebird Cafe in Lower Manhattan.
 Around 4:00 am, they argued over money, with Eastman and Bohan particularly at odds.
 When Bohan left, Eastman followed him and accused him of being a rat.
 Feeling threatened, Bohan fatally shot Eastman several times with his pistol.

 Eastman was buried with full military honors in Cypress Hills Cemetery in the Brooklyn borough of New York City, New York.
 Bohan was later convicted of his murder and served three years in prison.

 In popular culture

 Eastman's life and exploits were fictionalized in the Jorge Luis Borges short story "El proveedor de iniquidades Monk Eastman" ("Monk Eastman, Purveyor of Iniquities"), included in the Borges collection Historia universal de la infamia ("A Universal History of Infamy").
 He is also a recurring character in the Molly Murphy mystery series by Rhys Bowen.

+In P.G.
+Wodehouse's 1914 novel Psmith, Journalist, the author mentions the real Monk Eastman in passing while giving Eastman's personality, physical appearance, and underworld prominence to the fictional gang leader Bat Jarvis.

+Stephen Mendillo played Eastman as a henchman for Arnold Rothstein in the 1988 movie Eight Men Out.